Información en español sobre las bicicletas

 This little girl knows local bike shops are happy to put air in your tires.
 While many children are bilingual, often their parents appreciate being able to talk with Spanish-speaking staff at local bike shops.
 See a list of those in Section 1 below.

-At Sports Center Bicycles, Seaside, ask for Tony!
+Above: Sports Center Bicycles, Seaside.
+At Sports Center, ask for Tony Ortiz.

 - Sección 1: Monterey County and Monterey Bay region resources.

 - Sección 3: More resources for Monterey County and beyond.
-These resources come from other California counties, from other states in the U.S., and from Mexico and Canada.
+These resources come from other California counties, from other states in the U.S., and from Mexico, South America, and Canada.
 They include additional safety and other tips, maps, Safe Routes to School info, and other resources useful to Spanish-speaking people here and elsewhere.

 - Sección 4: Mostly out-of-print 4-H resources.